-Some industries in the food and fibre sector currently lack career pathway maps, making it difficult for both current and prospective workers to understand the roles and pathways within a specific industry or the ways that their skills can potentially be transferred into the diverse career opportunities within other food and fibre industries.
+Some industries in the food and fibre sector currently lack publicly-available career pathway maps, making it difficult for both current and prospective workers to understand the roles and pathways within a specific industry or the ways that their skills can potentially be transferred into the diverse career opportunities within other food and fibre industries.

 We have committed to addressing this gap by identifying and mapping the skills required for food and fibre occupations.
 We will develop an expanded range of industry-specific career pathway maps tailored to the unique needs of the food and fibre industries.